Alzheimer's Documentary Series

 >>No secret missions.

-Sophie, go get it, go get it, go get it.
+Sophie, go get it, go get it.

-Sophie, Sophie, go get it.
+Go get it, Sophie, Sophie, go get it.

-(light upbeat music) >>There's not too many places that do dementia service dogs anywhere in the world, let alone in this country.
+(gentle music) >>There's not too many places that do dementia service dogs anywhere in the world, let alone in this country.

 And Mark has spent years working with the trainer.